Knowledge base

 Author: Nikita Razdorsky

-The signal is simple: “I’ll take it on / I won’t.”
-It feels like an inner “I can”—a readiness to commit your word, time, energy, and money—or the absence of that readiness.
-This is not about rational arguments or a desire to please; it is an honest check: are you willing to cover the cost of your promise and meet the deadline?
-If that readiness is lacking or you are uncertain, then it is “not now,” no matter how enticing the external perks may be.
+The essence of the signal is simple: “I take this on/I don’t take this on.”
+It is felt as an inner “I can”—a readiness to invest your word, time, energy, and money—or as the absence of that readiness.
+This is not about rational arguments or wanting to be liked, but about an honest check: are you ready to pay the cost of the promise and hold the deadline?
+If the readiness is not there, or if you doubt it, it means “not now,” no matter how attractive the external perks may be.

 Self-Projected Authority